I-TECH-UW/OpenELIS-Global-2/docs/dev_setup.md

 ### Configure Tomcat server

 1. Double click on the tomcat 9.0 server in the servers tab
 2. Click ‘Open launch configuration’
 3. Navigate to the Arguments tab
 4. Add the following 3 arguments to the VM arguments section, substituting whatever your local arguments are for your database
-    1. -Ddatasource.password=clinlims
+    1. -Ddatasource.password=clinlims -Ddatasource.username=clinlims -Ddatasource.url=jdbc:postgresql://localhost:15432/clinlims?currentSchema=clinlims
-    2. -Ddatasource.username=clinlims
-    3. -Ddatasource.url=jdbc:postgresql://localhost:15432/clinlims?currentSchema=clinlims
 5. click OK to finish
+6. optionally, extend the server timeout to 200 seconds

 ### Configure Tomcat to Support ssl

 1. Expand the Servers folder in the projects tab
 2. Expand the server that runs OE
 3. Copy the contents of OpenELIS-Global-2/dev/tomcat/server.xml into Tomcat v9.0 Server at localhost-config/server.xml
 4. Edit Tomcat v9.0 Server at localhost-config/server.xml, substituting your paths
-    1. replace &lt;Server port=”-1” shutdown=”SHUTDOWN”> with &lt;Server port=”8005” shutdown=”SHUTDOWN”>
+    1. replace &lt;Server port="-1" shutdown="SHUTDOWN"> with &lt;Server port="8005" shutdown="SHUTDOWN">
     2. replace keystoreFile=”/run/secrets/keystore” with keystoreFile=”/path/to/openelis_global_2/dev/https/oe_selfsigned.keystore”
     3. replace truststoreFile="/run/secrets/truststore" with truststoreFile="/path/to/openelis_global_2/dev/https/oe_selfsigned.truststore"
     4. save

+### Point to your dev common.properties

+1. `sudo mkdir /run/secrets`
+2. `sudo ln -s /path/to/project/dev/eclipse_common.properties /run/secrets/common.properties`
+3. this is the file that will allow you to configure OE while running in eclipse.
+Ensure values filled out work for your dev environment. do not commit changes made for your deve environement.

+### create directory for logs

+1. `sudo mkdir /var/lib/openelis-global/logs/`
+2. `sudo chmod 777 /var/lib/openelis-global/logs/`

-### Run Database in Docker
+### Run Everything but OE in docker

 1. Comment out the oe.openelisci.org service in docker-compose.yml
-2. docker-compose up -d
+2. `docker-compose up -d`
+3. if oe is already running in docker, kill the container

 ### Start Tomcat in Eclipse

-1. Make sure your project builds
+1. Make sure your project builds (project clean will normally trigger this)
 2. Click start server in normal, or debug mode